webplatform/docs/concepts/accessibility/index.md

 ===Web Content===

-<p>Content is the information in a web page or web <strong>application</strong>, including: natural information such as text, images, and sounds; code or markup that defines structure, presentation, interaction, etc. Content requirements are covered in Web Content Accessibility Guidelines (<strong>WCAG</strong>).</p>
+Content is the information in a web page or web <strong>application</strong>, including: natural information such as text, images, and sounds; code or markup that defines structure, presentation, interaction, etc. Content requirements are covered in Web Content Accessibility Guidelines ('''WCAG''').

-<p>The WCAG documents explain how to make web content (including web applications) more accessible to people with disabilities.
-To learn more about how WCAG is structured and about the supporting documents that provide practical advice for meeting accessibility requirements, see the <strong>[http://www.w3.org/WAI/intro/wcag.php WCAG Overview]</strong>.</p>
+The '''WCAG''' documents explain how to make web content (including web applications) more accessible to people with disabilities.
+To learn more about how WCAG is structured and about the supporting documents that provide practical advice for meeting accessibility requirements, see [http://www.w3.org/WAI/intro/wcag.php the '''WCAG Overview'''].

 ===Tools===

 The tools that we use to create and use web content can help or hinder web accessibility.

 <ul>
    <li><strong>Authoring tools</strong> are software and services that are used to create and edit websites; for example, content management systems (CMS), HTML editors, websites that let users add content (such as social media), and other tools.
 Tools should support people in making their web content accessible, and the tools should be accessible so that people with disabilities can use them.
 This is covered in Authoring Tool Accessibility Guidelines, see <strong>[http://www.w3.org/WAI/intro/atag.php ATAG Overview]</strong>.</li>
    <li><strong>Evaluation tools</strong> help check if websites meet standards.
 (Relevant information is in [http://www.w3.org/WAI/eval/selectingtools.html Selecting Web Accessibility Evaluation Tools].) </li>